zdata-inc/ambari-extensions/index.md

 What is the zData Ambari Extensions?
 -------------------------------

 Ambari is an Apache sponsored project whose goal is to make provisioning, managing, and monitoring of Apache Hadoop and other distributed deployments easy.
-The zData Ambari Extensions builds on top of Ambari and provides easy deployment of Pivotal Greenplum, Pivotal HAWQ, and OpenChorus.
+The zData Ambari Extensions builds on top of Ambari and provides easy deployment of Pivotal Greenplum, Pivotal HAWQ, and zData Chorus.

 Getting Setup